Preparing for Your Appointment

 Create a summary of current diagnoses, symptoms, and medications.
 Symptoms can change over time, but having a current 1-2 page summary document of recent symptoms, intermittent symptoms, current medications and diagnoses can give your caregiver a snapshot of the health issues.
 If you have had significant past health problems or abnormalities, list those as well.
 What triggers make you worse?
 What helps to manage your symptoms?
 List what therapies, medications, supplements, etc. that you have tried and if they improved your symptoms.
 Sometimes physicians assume that we are seeking medications, when in fact we have tried meditation, counseling, exercise, physical therapy, acupuncture, etc. without any improvement in symptoms.

 Print a copy of all test results to carry with you to the appointment.
 Most hospitals and doctor’s offices offer free electronic access to laboratory results online through MyChart.
 Print these lab results and put them in a three ring binder by type of test (iron versus complete blood count).
-Like many families, we were having testing done at different hospitals and clinics over time.
-If you have a hard copy, you can be sure that your doctor can see all of your testing regardless of where they practice.
+Having a hard copy ensures that your doctor can see all of your testing regardless of where they practice.
 Some doctors will photocopy these and make them a part of your record in their office.

 Consider an initial appointment to establish care.
 When getting a new primary care doctor, consider making an initial appointment to get acquainted with your doctor and to establish a friendly rapport, before digging in to specific medical issues.

 Don't be afraid to schedule with multiple specialists at once.
-When my daughter got sick, many symptoms developed that appeared to be vastly different systems.
-I made the calls to infectious disease, physical medicine, and rheumatology to get appointments within the same week.
-With wait times, we ended up seeing a different specialist every two to three weeks.
+In POTS, many symptoms develop that appeared to be vastly different systems.
+Making several appointments at one time with specialists you think might help can be an effective way to get a diagnosis.
+With wait times, you could see a different specialist every two to three weeks.
 If you find that physician with the diagnosis that feels right, you can always cancel appointments with other specialists that you have already made.
-We saw nine doctors in the nine months it took her to get diagnosed, largely because I set up multiple appointments in a short time frame.
-Don't be afraid to spread your net and schedule with a number of specialists in the same time frame!

 Maintain good relations even when issues arise.
 Even if you don't plan to go back to a particular physician, don't burn bridges as you leave.
-We left a physician that we had been seeing for nearly a year who had been difficult to work with and was not good with children (despite being a pediatric neurologist).
-While we had a few things we wanted to say, I'm so glad that we didn't.
-Six months after our last appointment, we were informed that insurance had denied payment for one of the blood tests run.
 You never know when you might need a letter for disability or insurance, so smile as you walk out the door.

 Finding a Good Autonomic Physician